Find your path to success with a diverse range of more than 120 degree, certificate, and continuing education programs.

 Application and Registration Process

-- Students taking a dual enrollment course for the first time must review the Dual Enrollment Instructions (linked below) and complete the Dual Enrollment Application before registering.
+Students taking a dual enrollment course for the first time must:

-- Students who have previously taken a dual enrollment course with Bergen Community College may proceed directly with registration.
+Students who have previously completed a dual enrollment course with Bergen Community College do not need to reapply and should submit only the Dual Enrollment Registration Form.

 All Students and Parent/Guardians: Dual Enrollment Program Instructions

-New Dual Enrollment Students Only: The Dual Enrollment Application is for the 2025-2026 academic year will open on January 12, 2026.
+New Dual Enrollment Students Only: Dual Enrollment Program Application

 Dual Enrollment Calendar & Important Dates (2025-2026)